This post is part of the series of articles about 10 things to know when creating a PTO policy.

 From an accounting perspective, this method also has the advantage that your business gradually acquires the paid time off liability throughout the financial year, rather than a lump sum at the start of the financial year.

-It does take extra effort to calculate everyone’s balance on an ongoing basis, but several employee time tracking applications handle pro-rata accruals and balances.
-Software like Bindle makes it quite easy.
+It does take extra effort to calculate the PTO balance for everyone on an ongoing basis, but several employee time tracking applications handle pro-rata accruals and balances.
+PTO Tracking Software Software like Bindle makes it quite easy.